Avid Bioservices Inc Annual Shareholders Meeting Transcript

-Thank you.
 Good morning, ladies and gentlemen.
-My name is Joe Carleone, and I would like to welcome you to the Avid Bioservices 2020 Annual Meeting of Stockholders.
-As Chairman of the Board of Directors and as the company's bylaws provide, I will act as Chairman of this meeting.
-Mark Ziebell, Corporate Secretary of the company, will be the secretary of this meeting.
+My name is Joe Carleone, and I would like to welcome you to the Avid Bioservices 2023 Annual Meeting of Stockholders.
+As Chairman of the Board of Directors and as the company's by-laws provide, I will act as Chairman of this meeting.
+Mark Ziebell, Corporate Secretary of the company will act as Secretary of this meeting, who are participating in the meeting virtually, which allows us to reach a greater number of our stockholders.

-You are participating in the meeting virtually.
-We decided to conduct our annual stockholders' meeting virtually in order to support the health, safety and well-being of our stockholders, directors, employees and the public at large during the ongoing COVID-19 pandemic.
-Stockholders may submit questions at any time during this meeting, in the space provided on the virtual meeting s
+Stockholders may submit questions at any time during this meeting in the space provided on the virtual meeting screen.
+We ask that your questions be germane to the meeting.
+I would like to take this opportunity to introduce the Directors and officers and other invited guests of the company who are present.

+Joining me today, representing the Board of Directors, are Mr. Nick Green, President and Chief Executive Officer of the company; Dr. Esther Alegria; Mr. Rick Hancock; Dr. Catherine Mackey; Mr. Greg Sargen; and Ms. Jeanne Thoma.
+Also, joining us today are Mr. Dan Har

 Avid Bioservices Inc Annual Shareholders Meeting Transcript